shivendra-kumar/CodeServer/README.md

 ## Usage:
 * Download the source and build it using ``mvn clean install``
 * Run the application using ``java -jar CodeServer-1.0.jar``
+* Attached Postman collection files can be used to test the APIs for several different HTTP status codes based on Reqeust body.

 ## License: